14th National People's Congress

-The 14th National People's Congress (NPC) is the sitting electoral term of the "supreme organ of state power" of the People's Republic of China.
-It convened in Beijing, on 5 March 2023, and is scheduled to continue until March 2028.
+The 14th National People's Congress (NPC) is the current term of the supreme organ of state power of the People's Republic of China.
+This term of the National People's Congress convened in Beijing, on 5 March 2023, and is scheduled to continue until March 2028.
 Elections for the new Congress were held from October 2022 to February 2023.
-It is scheduled to hold five sessions in this period, occurring around early March every year until before 2028, when the 15th National People's Congress is expected to be elected from December 2027 to February 2028 and will likely be in session around March 2028.
+It is scheduled to hold five sessions in this period, occurring around early March every year until before 2028.